0zean/Recurrent-Neural-Network/README.md

 # Recurrent-Neural-Network
-a RNN trained on daily Apple Stock price
+A RNN trained on daily Apple Stock price using multiple Features

+This project was made from Kirill Eremenko and Hadelin de Ponteves course on Deep learning and modified to allow for more features to be trained on (log returns for open/high/low/close & Volume)

+**requirements**
+numpy
+pandas
+matplot
+keras
+tensorflow
+sklearn